AI & Automation

 Fine-tuning your planning and estimation phases can help you boost your business margins.

-Many tech providers are designing AI tools to help contractors create more accurate estimates and improve the sourcing and bidding process.
+Many tech providers are designing AI tools to help service businesses create more accurate estimates and improve the sourcing and bidding process.
 AI can empower you to quickly reach the correct conclusions and provide clients with the best options.

 ai pros and cons providing estimates